sfidanza/sharks/README.md

 Note: in VSCode, you can simply right-click on `docker-compose.yml` and choose `Compose Up` (or `Compose Restart` or `Compose Down`).

-Docker will build the containers and start them: you will see them appear in Docker Dashboard, VSCode Docker extension, or using `docker ps` in terminal.
+Docker will download the images from the docker hub and start the containers: you will see them appear in Docker Dashboard, VSCode Docker extension, or using `docker ps` in terminal.
 Two ports are exposed:

 - <http://localhost:8080> to access the web site
 - <http://localhost:8081> to access the Mongo DB admin panel